Enugu State: Politics

 The State Government and the Local Government are the two levels of government in Enugu State and in all other states of Nigeria.
-Ifeanyi Ugwuanyi is the current executive governor of Enugu State.
-He was elected by the people in April 2015 and was sworn in on 29 May 2015 and his vice is Cecilia Ezeilo.
-Sullivan Chime is the immediate past governor succeeding Chimaroke Nnamani.
-He was elected by the people of Enugu State in April 2007 and was sworn into office on 29 May 2007.
-The governor is above a group of commissioners who he has placed as heads of ministries that oversee various portfolios such as Health and Housing; both the governor and the commissioners form the Executive Council of Enugu State.
-Government House, Enugu is where the government of the state is based.
+Peter Mbah is the current executive governor of Enugu State.
+He was elected by the people in April 2023 and was sworn in on 29 May 2023 Ifeanyi Ugwuanyi is the immediate past governor succeeding Sullivan Chime.
+Chime was elected by the people of Enugu State in April 2007 and was sworn into office on 29 May 2007.
+The governor is above a group of commissioners whom he has placed as heads of ministries that oversee various portfolios such as Health and Housing; both the governor and the commissioners form the Executive Council of Enugu State.
+Government House, Enugu, is where the government of the state is based.

-Electoral System
+Electoral system

 The electoral system of each state is selected using a modified two-round system.
 To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two -third of the State local government Areas.
-If no candidate passes threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government areas.
+If no candidate passes the threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government areas.

-Local Government Areas
+Local government areas

 Enugu State consists of 17 Local Government Areas.
 They are: